 If you have plans to scatter your loved one’s ashes in inland waters, definitely check with the EPA as well as the local authorities beforehand.
 Often, you’ll need a special permit to scatter your loved one’s ashes in a local waterway.
 Make sure you apply for these permits in advance, especially if you and your family members plan on having a ceremony for the scattering.

-There is also a concern about spreading your ashes in private property.
-If you want to spread your ashes in land you own or public land that is typically allowed.
-However, if you decide to spread your ashes on someone else’s property though, you must get the permission of the land owner.
+There is also a concern about spreading your ashes on private land.
+If you choose to scatter your ashes in land you own or on certain public lands, that is typically allowed.
+However, if you decide to spread your ashes on someone else’s property, you must get the permission of the landowner.